Consent to receive donations of vacation or paid time off

 - Donations are applied to current and future pay periods, not previous pay periods.

-- Pregnancy and childbirth: employees (female and male) can normally receive donations up to six weeks after delivery or have a doctor’s note if after six weeks.
+- Pregnancy and childbirth: employees (carrying parent and non-carrying parent) can normally receive donations up to six weeks after delivery or have a doctor’s note if after six weeks.

 - For a family death, you can receive donations for two pay periods after the death.